 |

-- Prefabrication of individual components e.g. precast columns, beams, staircases;
+- Individual components e.g. precast columns, beams, staircases;

-- Prefabrication of integrated sub-assemblies e.g. Prefabricated Bathroom Units (PBUs); and/or
+- Integrated sub-assemblies e.g. Prefabricated Bathroom Units (PBUs); and/or

-Production of other DfMA products e.g. Prefabricated Mechanical, Electrical and Plumbing (MEP) systems, structural steel, mass engineered timber, 3D concrete printing; and/or
+- Production of DfMA products, systems, integrated sub-assemblies or fully integrated assembly except for precast concrete e.g. Prefabricated Mechanical, Electrical and Plumbing (MEP) systems, structural steel, mass engineered timber, 3D concrete printing.

 |